Secure Multiparty Computation (MPC)

 Replicated secret sharing is based on additive secret sharing, with the twist that each party has multiple additive shares.
 Thus, in the 3-party case a secret is shared the following way.
 First, the is split into three random shares such that and each party gets two shares:

-Rng Setup
+Rng setup

 Random values are required during many parts of MPC executions.
 For cheaper randomness generation, correlated random number generators are set up before protocol execution.